 One caveat: When they say “washable”, it doesn’t mean you can throw it in the washing machine with a load of socks.
 But using a wet sponge to get rid of any grubby spots won’t damage the bag.

 It’s made from light nylon, but Baggu’s Standard tote can hold 13 kilograms of shopping – that’s two to three times as many groceries as a standard single-use plastic bag.

 Each bag is made up from 40 per cent recycled nylon (sourced from pre-consumer waste), and folds down into a compact 13-centimetre square pouch that you can tuck into another bag or glove compartment.

-The bags (designed in California and ethically manufactured in China) come in a range of pop-art designs, but our pick is this subtle green and white striped number.
-At $17.99 from Aussie online retailer Rokolife, they’re a cheap backup for a heavy shopping day.
+The bags (designed in California and ethically manufactured in China) come in a range of pop-art designs, but our pick is this this classic red gingham number ($12).